Automation guides

 John’s philosophy for Mockup Maestro is different: Keep it simple and focused.
 He didn’t build this to run your whole business; he built it to automate the most painful parts of the workflow so you can get back to what matters.

-Whether you’re working late at your desk with your own “Tina” at your feet or trying to grow your side hustle into a full-time income, Mockup Maestro is built to give you your time back.
+For sellers doing late-night uploads or building a side hustle into full-time income, Mockup Maestro is built to give you your time back.

 Stop the repetitive clicking.
 Stop the manual variant mapping.
 Master your Printify templates the way they were meant to be used in 2026.